pandammonium/blipper-widget/readme.txt

 = 0.0.6 =

-Update now to ensure compatability with:
+Update now to ensure compatability with WordPress 4.5.
-* WordPress 4.5
-* the branding on the Blipfoto website.

 = 0.0.5 =